Become a fan of h2g2

 The ensuing search produced some popular results, including smokey bacon, prawn cocktail and Smith's response to Golden Wonder, salt and vinegar.
 The crisp market in the UK became increasingly competitive in the 1960s and 1970s, producing some very interesting flavours for the delectation of an increasingly demanding market.
 Such gems as tomato ketchup, Worcester sauce, Branston pickle and sausage4 flavour have been fed to the masses over the years, but the most outlandish flavour ever has to be hedgehog.

 Yes, in 1981, Welsh pub-owner Philip Lewis began the manufacture of hedgehog-flavoured crisps.
 Lewis allegedly interviewed travelling gypsies, who apparently enjoy the occasional baked hedgehog, and took their advice on the taste and flavourings required.
 While the flavour did catch on, Lewis had to change his advertising from hedgehog 'flavoured' to hedgehog 'flavour' due to advertising standards, as the crisps did not actually include any hedgehogs.
-He later admitted that the hedgehog crisps were in poor taste.
+He later admitted that the hedgehog crisps were a faux pas.

 Walkers are today's market leaders in the UK, with sales topping an amazing £480million.
 Their good fortune arose from their simple non-compliance with the industry norm.
 The crisp industry had a 'gentleman's' agreement which ensured their flavours would be easily recognised.
 For example, ready-salted crisps were sold in dark blue packets, salt and vinegar in light blue and cheese and onion in green.
 Walkers decided to throw the cat among the pigeons in the 1980s when they relaunched their product; they changed the colour of their packets to blue for cheese and onion and green for salt and vinegar.
 The resultant confusion led to a great increase in their sales of salt and vinegar.
 This was capitalised on by the recruitment of Gary Lineker in the 1990s to appear in their commercials.
 He appears as the face of Walkers crisps even today, amid the outrage about sporting heroes advertising 'junk' foods.

-Research has shown crisps to be of low nutritional value and high in fats.
+Research has shown crisps to be of low nutritional value and high in fat and salt.
 While they are not recommended as a daily staple, they do seem to have become something of a lunchbox snack for school children.
-The British government is so concerned about our appetite for the crisp that a major advertising campaign has been launched in an attempt to curb our enthusiasm.
-On billboards across the country, a poster of a child drinking a five-litre bottle of oil with the tag 'What goes into crisps goes into you' is hoped to discourage the parents of the children5 who consume a packet a day.
+The British government was so concerned about our appetite for the crisp that a major advertising campaign was launched in an attempt to curb our enthusiasm.
+On billboards across the country, a poster of a child drinking a five-litre bottle of oil with the tag 'What goes into crisps goes into you' was hoped to discourage the parents of the children5 who consume a packet a day.

 With the rapid rise in popularity of the crisp, many additives such as food preservatives, artificial colouring and flavouring have become the norm.
 In an industry which produces goods around the clock with the emphasis on quality and flavour, a new trend is emerging.
 There has been an unexpected rise in interest and demand for hand-made crisps.
 The new hand-made crisps are free from the additives of the factory-produced items.
 This makes for easier marketing and a certain superiority over the mass-produced item.
 George Crum would surely be proud.